The bathroom reader

 "Oh my gosh I am SO SORRY.
 I thought you were my son."

 Usually, leaving the park is a dreaded ordeal.
 Someone's shoe is off and everyone is whining and I give the two minute warning every five minutes for a half hour.
 This day was different.
 I speed walked out of that bathroom to find my kids, Theo included, positioned right outside the building in some bushes.
 They yelled "surprise!" and I kept on walking right past them, trying to contain my horror and amusement.
 They double timed it to keep up with me as I whispered to them my faux pas and hightailed it to the parking lot.
 They could see that if they weren't in our car in record time they'd be left at the park.
-The last thing I wanted was to have to make small talk at the sand pit.
+The last thing I wanted was to have to make small talk at the sand pit with the woman I had just seen with her pants down.
 The poor woman!
 Me being the poor woman.

 We sat in the safety of the car and laughed and said "oh my gosh" and I covered my face with my hands.
 The kids couldn't believe I did that.
 They loved it, thought it was the best thing ever.